đŸĨ…Work Area

 The work area is both an editor feature to aid in creative workflow as well as used at runtime to loop sections of time, which may be useful in interactive applications.

-The work area settings can also be found in the inspector in the Time settings.
+The settings can also be found in the inspector in the Work Area settings.

 This toggles the work area on and off.
 When enabled, this sets a region of time (looped, if enabled) and can be used to edit animations within the work area.